jessepav/lacygoill-wiki-backup/tmux/tmux.md

 Also, the relationship between the 2 processes is NOT parent-child.
 It's client-server.
 IOW, they are 2 independent processes.
-You won't find both of them listed in the output of the same `$ pstree` command.
+You won't find both of them listed in the output of the same `pstree(1)` command.
 They communicate via a socket, which by default is called `default`.
 The latter is created in the directory `tmux-{UID}` inside: